Francesca Liuni

 Assistant Professor

-Francesca Liuni is an architect, exhibition designer, curator and assistant professor in RISD’s Interior Architecture department.
-Liuni holds a MArch degree from the Politecnico di Bari and a MS in history, theory and criticism from the Massachusetts Institute of Technology, where she was part of the Aga Khan Program for Islamic Architecture, Art and Urbanism.
-She is a licensed architect in Italy and the EU.
+Francesca Liuni is an architect, exhibition designer, curator and assistant professor at RISD.
+Liuni holds a Master’s degree in architecture from the Politecnico di Bari and a Master’s of science in history, theory and criticism from the Massachusetts Institute of Technology, where she was part of the Aga Khan Program for Islamic Architecture, Art and Urbanism.
+She is a licensed architect in Italy.
+In her own practice, Liuni has designed exhibitions for the Harvard Museum of History of Science, MIT Museum, MIT Compton Gallery and RISD.
+She also worked for the Milan-based office Simmetrico Networks, for the Italian Ministry of Cultural Heritage and for the Archeological Studies and Reconstruction of Kos, Greece.

-In her own practice, Liuni has designed exhibitions for the Harvard Museum of History of Science, MIT Museum, MIT Compton Gallery and RISD Museum.
-She also worked for the Milan-based office Simmetrico Networks, the Italian Ministry of Cultural Heritage and the Archeological Studies and Reconstruction of Kos, Greece.
-Her teaching practice includes collaboration with Brown University’s Department of Public Humanities, Ruth J. Simmons Center for Slavery and Justice and several museums in the area working on complex memorialization of silenced historical narratives and untold stories, such as Mystic Seaport’s 2024 exhibition Reimagining New England Histories: Historical Injustice, Sovereignty and Freedom.
-She recently collaborated with Silvermoon LaRose on the development of a new storage and archival center for the Tomaquag Museum.
+Her teaching practice includes collaboration with Brown University’s Department of Public Humanities, Ruth J. Simmons Center for Slavery and Justice and several museums in the area working on complex memorialization of silenced historical narratives and untold stories, such as Mystic Seaport’s 2024 exhibit Reimagining New England Histories: Historical Injustice, Sovereignty and Freedom and a recent collaboration with Silvermoon LaRose on the development of the new storage and archive center for the Tomaquag Museum.
+Among her most relevant publications are Sono Persone | Ata Janë Njerëz 8.8.1991: Public Mementos and the Political Agency of Absence in Juilee Decker’s Fallen Monuments and Contested Memorials and a chapter for the ICOFOM Study Series 2023 titled Politicized Aesthetics: Questioning the Neutrality of Museum Architecture and Recontextualizing Exhibition Design.

 Courses